-The logistics MOH team in Vila coordinated with the Penama team to arrange medical evacuation through chatter flights.
+arrange medical evacuation through chatter flights.
 More than 50 sick patients were evacuated to Santo by Air.
-Marine Reach (a small ship) was arranged to evacuate other sick patients to Santo that cannot go by air and by way of saving cost as chatter is costly.
+Marine Reach (a small ship) was arranged to evacuate other sick patents to Santo that cannot go by air and by way of saving cost as chatter is costly.
 In Santo the Santo Health Cluster team quickly was mobilized and established the Northern Provincial Hospital (NPH) as the health cluster EOC.
 The health team from Pename also joined the Sanma team.
 The Combine health and WASH cluster was very activity in its response.
 There were responsible to receive the sick patients and PLWSN on arrival by air and sea.
 Preparation we done at the hospital to receive additional sick patients in the wards.